TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 *(PLOT — fitted vs. observed prices or residuals)*

-The model produces nice residuals — and we’ll make good use of them later.
+The model produces nice residuals and we’ll make good use of them later.

 ---

 ### From Baseline to Simulation

 Past residual loads are behind us, and our baseline is now set.
-But we don’t yet know the **residual load for 2025** — so how can we generate our price scenarios?
+But we don’t yet know the **residual load for 2025** then how can we generate our price scenarios?

 Simple: we’ll **simulate residual load** next.